1895 Chicago Athletic Association football team: 1st half

 Captain Stevenson won the coin toss and chose to kick first.
 Richards punted the ball to the BAA 20-yard line, on a low and bouncy kick.
 Smith recovered the football and was tackled before gaining any ground.
 The BAA was held firm, and decided to punt off the ball to assess how strong CAA would play on offense, to determine their style of play.

 Brown caught the kick and gained no yards.
-On then the next play Thomas was instructed by Stevenson to run the ball between the right guard and tackle, and gained 5 yards.
+On the next play Thomas was instructed by Stevenson to run the ball between the right guard and tackle, and gained 5 yards.
 The same play was tried again with Richards, but he was stuffed at the line of scrimmage.
 Van Doozer went between a tackle and end, and made a short gain.
 On 4th down Richards was called an again, but was tackled behind the line by Bert Waters on a slow pitch play, and the ball was turned over to BAA.
 After these possessions, the teams decided there plans of action.
 Boston AA would routinely attack the left side of the CAA line, while Chicago AA would try to run through the center and right half of Boston AA.
 These accounted for the majority of gains throughout the rest of the game.

 Boston AA tried to run Gonterman around CAA's right end, but he was quickly sacked for a 5-yard loss, and the BAA captain decided that end runs would be near-impossible with the poor field condition.
 Unable to make the necessary gains for a first down after Gonterman's loss, BAA decided to punt, but the throw from the center to BAA quarterback Curtis was poor, and the kick was blocked, with W. H. Thompson coming down with the ball for Chicago AA.

 Since the two teams determined going through the center was the only reasonable way of gaining yards, Ben Thomas was sent through the right guard, but was tackled for loss.
 On the next play Brown managed to break through the center for 2 yards, and Thompson did the same for a short gain, largely thanks to the blocking of Stevenson, McCormick, and Heffelfinger.
 Richards, a recent addition to the Chicago AA lineup, made his first yards for the CAA, running through BAA right guard LeMoyne for another short gain.
 New right halfback Van Doozer would have his first on the next play, going a few yards in an opening made by Ben Thomas between LeMoyne and Russell, but was stopped by the BAA backfield.
 The BAA center was holding well so Richards tried running through the right end for no gain.
 Thomas tried breaking through the Center one more time but slipped in the snow and was unable to block Bert Waters.
 CAA ran out of downs and turned the ball over to BAA.